Customs Fraud: Key Takeaways

 Customs fraud and the False Claims Act

-Any failure to pay duties and tariffs is a violation of the False Claims Act, which prohibits knowingly concealing, avoiding, or fraudulently decreasing the amount owed to the federal government.
+The False Claims Act is a critical statute in the fight against customs fraud, specifically prohibiting knowingly concealing, avoiding, or fraudulently decreasing the amount of duties and tariffs owed to the federal government.

 False statements made on CBP form 7501 may violate the False Claims Act and could be the basis for a whistleblower qui tam lawsuit.